pestrela/music/traktor/README.md

 When the mass-relocate process ends, everything is magically found again.
 Crucially all metadata is kept: CUE points, beat grid, analysed BPM, stripe, etc.\
 Together with the OS-search feature described below, this enables me to use folders as "virtual playlists".
 * Comparison to Rekordbox: Renamed files need to be relocated FILE by FILE.\
 Moved files can be done FOLDER by FOLDER.\
 If this manual process is skipped, the files are seen as brand new, losing all meta-data.\
 [An external tool](https://github.com/edkennard/rekordbox-repair) helps the moved files case.
+[Example of Pioneer forum request](https://forums.pioneerdj.com/hc/en-us/community/posts/115018095303-Reasons-to-think-i-leave-from-rekordbox-?page=1#community_comment_360000392646)
 * Comparison to VDJ: Everything need to be relocated FILE by FILE.
 * Comparison to Serato: To test.

 ## Why is Traktor my software of choice: b) OS-search